Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Numerical experiments

 \section{Numerical experiments}

-In this section, we report several numerical experiments that illustrate the temporal accuracy, long-time stability, and practical performance of the proposed schemes, including the adaptive scheme and its automatic error control capability.
-In particular, we verify the expected temporal convergence order under variable time stepping (in the spirit of \cite{chen2019variable}), demonstrate the ability of the adaptive strategy to adjust time-step sizes according to the speed of temporal evolution while maintaining prescribed error tolerances, and test long-time stability in a Kolmogorov forcing setting.
-For the Kolmogorov flow, we further provide a comparative study in terms of long-time boundedness and statistical consistency of representative quantities.
+In this section, we report the results of several numerical experiments that illustrate (1) the temporal accuracy, (2) the stability advantage over classical schemes, (3) the long-time stability, and (4) the practical performance of the proposed adaptive scheme, including its automatic time-step control capability.

-All simulations are performed for the two-dimensional NSE in a periodic box.
-A Fourier spectral method is used for spatial discretization.
-Since solutions to the NSE are analytic in space for positive time under spatially analytic forcing \cite{constantin1988navier}, the spatial discretization error is negligible compared with the temporal discretization error due to spectral accuracy.
-The Leray projector $\mathcal{P}$ introduced in \eqref{eqn:p_ns} can be implemented conveniently in Fourier space via
+All simulations are performed on a periodic box $\Omega=(0,L)\times(0,L)$.
+A Fourier spectral method with 256 modes in each direction is used for spatial discretization.
+Since the solutions to the NSE are analytic in space for positive time under spatially analytic forcing \cite{FoiasTemam1989}, the spatial discretization error is negligible when compared to the temporal discretization error due to spectral accuracy.

-Moreover, for the two-dimensional examples considered below (Examples~\ref{exm:conv_test}--\ref{exm:kolmogorov}), we employ the vorticity--streamfunction formulation \eqref{eqn:nse_2d}, in which the pressure term is eliminated and incompressibility is automatically satisfied.